JorgeBenitez92/Power-BI-sales-dashboard/README.md

 **Files:**
 - `Power BI Sales Dashboard.pbix` — the full report (open with Power BI Desktop, free to download).
-- `Tema.json` — custom color theme used in the report.
+- `Tema.json` — custom color theme used in the report..